Bojan Hodak

 Bojan Hodak (born 4 May 1971) is a Croatian professional football coach and former player.
-He is the coach of Malaysia Super League club Kuala Lumpur City.
+He is currently coaching Super League club Persib Bandung.

 Early life

 Hodak was born and raised in Zagreb, Croatia, as the second child in a family with a strong military background.
-His father and brother were both army officers there.
-In his early years he spent most time playing basketball and football, not preferring one from the other as he excelled in both.
+His father and brother were both army officers.
+In his early years, he spent most time playing basketball and football, not preferring one over the other as he excelled in both.
 There was neither a prominent figure that encouraged him, nor was there any history of sportsmen in his family, but Hodak carried on for fun, joining his friends.
 However at the age of 16, his local club NK Trnje began paying him for his services and he duly gave up basketball to focus his time and energy in football.

 Managerial career

 UPB-MyTeam

 Hodak's coaching career began in Malaysia in 2006 with the now-defunct UPB-MyTeam, where he guided them to promotion into the Malaysian Super League.
 There he was responsible for the development of UPB-MyTeam's very young squad, which produced many Malaysian national players, including Norshahrul Idlan Talaha, Shakir Shaari, Bunyamin Umar, Syed Adney Syed Hussein, Stanley Samuel, Azmi Muslim, Nazrin Nawi and Azamuddin Akil.